the blog

 a nursing superpower: presence

-We can’t underestimate the power of just being with our patients.
+We can’t underestimate the power of being with our patients.
 Listening to them or squeezing their hand.
-This story shares what just listening to one patient’s struggle can do to improve their experience of a hard time.
+This story shares how listening to one patient’s struggles helped them through one of their most vulnerable experiences.

 starting a mindfulness practice